pierrelecuyer/latticetester/README.md

 It is possible to set the `CXX` environment variable to the path to a specific C++ compiler to be used to build Lattice Tester, before running the `waf configure` command.

-In a UNIX shell, it is also possible to run the simple `configure.sh` script with `./configure.sh` to avoid typing the configure command by hand.
+In a UNIX shell, it is also possible to write and run a simple `configure.sh` script with `./configure.sh` to avoid typing the configure command by hand.
 This can be useful if you have many flags to include.